erdogant/irelease/README.md

 ### Run irelease
-Go to the directory where the package is you want to release and simply run release:
+Go to the directory where the package is you want to release and simply run ``release``:
 ```bash
 $ release
 ```